han-kyung-min/navdata_collector/run_script/readme.txt

 run "script_decode_bags.py"

+Eliminate small sized bag files (less than 200M) as there is no rgb-d data saved..
+I wouldn't care about the file size less than 1 GB..
-Here, you need to make sure to check if you have collected essential dataset.
+In addition, you need to make sure to check if you have collected essential dataset.
 Is there any data missing ?

 3. To associate dataset and visualize them